Cloud Run Service Level Agreement (SLA)

 During the Term of the agreement under which Google has agreed to provide Google Cloud Platform to Customer (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage to Customer of at least 99.95% (the "Service Level Objective" or "SLO").

 If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
+Monthly Uptime Percentage and Financial Credit are determined on a calendar month basis per Project.
 This SLA states Customer’s sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning set forth in the Agreement.
 If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud Partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will only apply for impacted Partner or Reseller order(s) under the Agreement.

 The following definitions apply to the SLA: